 This brings us to the notion of objective reality.
 I recently had a random conversation with a particle physicist by the name Steven (I didn't catch his last name) who asked me: “So, Alex, you don't believe in objective reality?”
 To what I replied: “Not quite, but I do believe in intersubjective “consensus" reality and supersubjectivity.
 There's no objective reality “out there", only subjective reality, subjective points of view.”
 I went on: “What stands the closest to "objective reality" is actually what Howard Bloom, author of the "Global Brain", calls "a shared hallucination" of human species, and "the physical rule set" – the laws of physics, specific to our "human universe".
 That's what we oftentimes call "consensus reality", or simply "REALITY" for all intents and purposes.”

 Objective reality is merely a pattern that a mind constructs because it provides a useful simplified explanatory scaffolding of the long series of subjectively perceived moments stored in its memory.
 It’s a cognitive aid that the experiencing mind creates in order to make use of its own experience.
 Then I elaborated on the concept of supersubjectivity: “What our senses register as physical is yet another mental, “abstractive” layer of the larger consciousness system.
 Our world is just one of many possible worlds, so the “hardware" of our material world would be the workings of the Greater Cosmic Mind.
+The Universe is a communion of subjects, not an amalgamation of objects.
 If you accept this idealistic perspective, objectivity equals intersubjectivity + supersubjectivity.”

 I regard Digital Physics as the most parsimonious theory to date and from Occam's razor perspective the most straightforward one.
 DP also agrees with M-theory on dimensionality.
 Orthogonality of dimensions is necessary for entropic partitionining of the possible worlds.
 DP embraces the Holographic Principle more than any other TOE candidate.
 As I mentioned, quantum theoretic information processing replaces the need for relativistic computation as it is embedded by default in the computational universe when it comes to compute an observer centric reality (COM by COM).